This topic describes how to use a file gateway in the on-premises console.

 When a client writes a file to a file gateway, the gateway records at least two actions: writing the file and setting the file modification time.
 The gateway merges the two actions where possible.
 However, the gateway may still initiate multiple operations on the object to the bucket where the object is stored.
 The CopyObject operation is called to store the file modification time as a piece of metadata of the object in the bucket.
 If the object is an Archive or Cold Archive object, this operation requires object restoration, which takes some time to complete.
 This increases the time required for object uploads and even causes upload failures if not enough time is left to upload data in the cache.

-Step 1: Add a cache disk
+Add a cache

-Open your browser, enter
+In a browser, enter

 In the left-side navigation pane, click Caches.
 On the Caches page, click Create.

-In the Create Cache dialog box, set the following parameters:
+In the Create Cache dialog box, set the following parameters.

 Click OK.

-Step 2: Bind a cloud resource
+Bind a cloud resource

 Parameter